 As children garden, they develop important motor skills that will help them improve their academic skills such as writing, cutting and typing.

 Insects and bugs

 Gardening also allows children to delve into the world that lives below the soil: the one inhabited by wiggly worms, bugs and other insects.
 They can see spiders and bugs for themselves, and can also learn about the many different ecosystems.

-Children's Mental Health Week runs from February 7, 2022 - February 13, 2022 this years theme is "growing together" what better way to celebrate then to get growing and planting some seeds this spring in our communities, now that our children can grow together again!
+National children's gardening week runs from May 28th - June 5th, 2022 what better way to celebrate then to get growing and planting some seeds this spring in our communities, now that our children can grow together again!